 DST.Travel was built to compress that experience into a 10-minute AI-powered assessment with a confidence score, document checklist, and refusal-risk analysis — at a price an average traveller can actually afford (999 PKR / $9 USD).

-The catch: building this required production-grade AI workflows, multi-region pricing, secure data handling, payment integration, an admin operations layer, and 400+ SEO pages — all of which typically takes a 3-engineer team 6 months.
-I did it solo with AI leverage in 3 months.
+The catch: building this properly meant real AI assessments, multi-currency pricing, secure handling of personal data, payments, an admin system, and 400+ SEO pages — all of which typically takes a 3-person team six months.
+I did it solo, with AI leverage, in three.

 What I Built